rpriam/pub/README.md

 -- Probabilistic Elastic Embedding Model: Comparison of Alternative Models (2018) </br>

+-- A simple variance estimator of change for rotating repeated surveys: an application to the European Union Statistics on Income and Living Conditions household surveys (2016) </br>

 -- Generalized topographic block model (2016) </br>

 -- Topographic Bernoulli block mixture mapping for binary tables (2014)  </br>